concordion/concordion-website/_includes/documenting.md

 {% endif %}

-## Sample Structure
+## Structure of Examples

-Concordion provides the flexibility to write examples however you like.
+Concordion provides the flexibility to structure examples however you like.

 When documenting the _context_, _action_ and _outcome_ of an example, you can write these three parts using the Gherkin "Given, When, Then" language.
 This is often a good way to get started.
 Once you become familiar with thinking about the context, action and outcome, you may find ways to describe your example in a more natural language.

 For example, you could use either:

-    Given a user with full name _John Smith_
+    Given a user with full name John Smith
     When the system splits the name
-    Then the first name is _John_ and the last name is _Smith_
+    Then the first name is John and the last name is Smith

 or:

-    The full name _John Smith_ will be broken into first name _John_ and last name _Smith_
+    The full name John Smith will be broken into first name John and last name Smith

 The [Hints and Tips]({{site.baseurl}}/technique/{{ page.fixture_language }}/{{ page.spec_type }}) page contains some good practices for writing specifications, including: